On the heals of the news that in the last week 2 people have tried…

 Weekends and holidays are harder to get park reservations for and they have been filling up more quickly than weekdays (especially for annual passholders).
 When making reservations, always put the priority on those dates and try to secure them weeks or even months out if you can.

-In general though, the rest of 2020 should be the lowest crowds Disney World has ever seen and we don’t see big problems making reservations at any point for the rest of the year.
+In general, the rest of 2020 should be the lowest crowds Disney World has ever seen and we don’t see big problems making reservations at any point for the rest of the year, except for the holidays in November and December.

 If you are going in 2021, I think it’s more critical to make your park reservations early as many guests put off their 2020 vacation to 2021.
 And with the 50th Anniversary in 2021, crowds should slowly start coming back.
 If Disney can increase the park capacity, park reservations will get easier and easier to get.